Trump has ‘disgraced’ US prestige: Khamenei

 Trump announced in May he was withdrawing from the 2015 nuclear deal and reimposing sanctions, sparking outrage among world powers who say Iran has been complying with commitments to restrict its atomic programme.

-"America’s goal in taking all these measures has been to regain the domination it had" prior to Iran’s 1979 Islamic revolution that overthrew the pro-Western shah, Khamenei said.

-The renewed sanctions are designed "to paralyse the Iran’s economy and keep it backward.
-However, it has resulted in encouraging a movement towards self-sufficiency in the country," Khamenei added.
+The renewed sanctions are designed “to paralyse (Iran’s) economy and keep it backward.
+However, it has resulted in encouraging a movement towards self-sufficiency in the country,” Khamenei added.

 “Our youth, across the country, support independence.
 Some may not be so religious but they are sensitive towards domination by foreigners.”